lichess-org/lila/mongodb.md

 - `pgn` contains the game history in pgn format, allowing for replays, analysis and takeback.

+So each game results in 4 objects in 4 distinct collections.
+Everything could fit in a single nested object, but I prefer separating the data based on use cases.
+I only need the `game` informations to display a board or apply a move.
+Having 4 collections keeps the very busy `game` collection small, so most operations are cheap.

 ### Compression!

 There are more than 10,000 games played every day, so I try to shrink their DB representation as much as possible to reduce data transfer and keep the whole thing in memory.